 Any assets not invested in BCPP Ltd will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
-The next such review will take place no later than 2020.

 Other use of collective investment vehicles

 Since 2011, the Fund has only invested via pooled investment vehicles.
 The biggest provider of investment management services to the Fund, Legal and General, is one of Europe's largest asset managers and a major global investor, and the Fund has benefited from economies of scale achievable from such a provider.